 Wednesday is market day when the streets fill with vendors of everything from avocados to zippers—lively and fun.

 August 6th is the Feast of San Salvador, the town’s biggest fiesta.
+There's lots going on during the week leading up to that date.

 The tamales sold in front of the Pemex station (mornings only) are exceptional.